pytek-io/website/reflect/information/community.md

 ### Content creator

-You like to communicate, we would really welcome your contribution to our documentation, blog, communication on various social networks, etc. Feel free to edit the pages.
-We very much see documentation as a key aspects of any piece of technology. you like writing tech content
+You like to communicate?
+We would really welcome your contribution to our documentation, blog, communication on various social networks, etc. Feel free to edit the pages.
+We very much see documentation as a key aspect of any piece of technology.

 ### Other than that